Michalina Wisłocka: Life

 She was born to father Jan Tymoteusz Braun, a teacher and mother Anna (née Żylińska) of the Ciołek coat of arms.
 She had two younger brothers: Andrzej (a writer) and Jan (a sumerologist).
 Her niece was Ewa Braun, an Academy Award-winning set decorator and costume designer.

 She was a co-founder of the Society of Sensible Maternity, in which she worked on infertility treatment and birth control.
 She was chief of first in Poland Dispensary of Sensible Maternity in Institute of Mother and Child in Warsaw.
-During the 1970s, she was chief of Cytodiagnostic Laboratory of Family planning Society.
+During the 1970s, she was chief of Cytodiagnostic Laboratory of Family Planning Society.

 Wisłocka died in the Solski Hospital in Warsaw due to complications from a heart attack.
 On 11 February 2005, she was interred at the Evangelical Cemetery of the Augsburg Confession in Warsaw.

 Commemorations

-On September 9, 1997, she was awarded the Knight's Cross of the Order of Polonia Restituta.
+On 9 September 1997, she was awarded the Knight's Cross of the Order of Polonia Restituta.

 The Park of Love in Lubniewice and the square in Łódź are dedicated to her memory.

 Cultural depictions

 Wisłocka's life is depicted in the 2017 biopic Sztuka kochania.
 Historia Michaliny Wisłockiej ("The Art of Loving: The Story of Michalina Wisłocka") directed by Maria Sadowska.
+Wisłocka was played by Magdalena Boczarska.